 For years, I have been wishing to bake my own Gingerbread Man cookies, I am glad that I am able to accomplish it this year.
 With help from Mandy, I have baked my first ever gingerbread cookies and decorated royal icing on them!!!
 The feeling in getting the icing done without practicing ahead is simply thrilling, I thought I would fail but they turned out pleasing (not perfect though).
 Not only that, I feel the joy when seeing my kids’ first bites on the cookies they have never tried before, and, feel overjoyed when they keep asking for it, wow… 100% baking satisfaction.

 The Gingerbread Man cookies have gone way too fast and I will need to bake a few more batches again very soon.
-I truly enjoy the process because I am devoted to bake for my loved ones.
+I truly enjoy the process because I am devoted to baking for my loved ones.

 I hope you will try out this recipe too.